 Transfer of Governance

-There was a transfer of governance from the Presentation Sisters WA to the Archdiocese.
+A transfer of governance from the Presentation Sisters WA to the Archdiocese commenced in 2017.

 2018